 Extent of the disease

 Your tolerance for specific medications, procedures, or therapies

 Treatment may include:

 Modification of risk factors.
-Risk factors that you can change include smoking, high cholesterol levels, high blood glucose levels, lack of exercise, poor dietary habits, being overweight, and high blood pressure.
+Risk factors that may be modified include smoking, elevated cholesterol levels, elevated blood glucose levels, lack of exercise, poor dietary habits, being overweight/obese, and elevated blood pressure.

 Antihyperlipidemics.
-These lower lipids (fats) in the blood, particularly low density lipid (LDL) cholesterol.
-Statins are a group of cholesterol-lowering medicines, and include simvastatin, atorvastatin, and pravastatin, among others.
-Bile acid sequestrants--colesevelam, cholestyramine and colestipol--and nicotinic acid (niacin) are other medicines used to reduce cholesterol levels.
+Medications used to lower lipids (fats) in the blood, particularly Low Density Lipid (LDL) cholesterol.
+Statins are a group of antihyperlipidemic medications, and include simvastatin (Zocor), atorvastatin (Lipitor), and pravastatin (Pravachol), among others.
+Bile acid sequestrants--colesevelam, cholestyramine and colestipol--and nicotinic acid (niacin) are two other types of medications that may be used to reduce cholesterol levels.

 Antihypertensives.
-These lower blood pressure.
-Several different groups of medicines work in different ways to lower blood pressure.
+Medications used to lower blood pressure.
+There are several different groups of medications which act in different ways to lower blood pressure

 Balloon angioplasty.
 A small balloon is inflated inside the blocked artery to open the blocked area.

 Coronary artery stent.
 A tiny coil is expanded inside the blocked artery to open the blocked area and is left in place to keep the artery open.

 Atherectomy.
 The blocked area inside the artery is cut away by a tiny device on the end of a catheter.